PeterSvk1/P4djangoSWfinalBlog/README.md

 # Features

-Features of this project cann be accessed [here](https://github.com/PeterSvk1/P4djangoSWfinalBlog/blob/main/features.md)
+Features of this project can be accessed [here](https://github.com/PeterSvk1/P4djangoSWfinalBlog/blob/main/features.md)

 - Possible future features to include:
 1. Upgrade registration / login page to support social authentication in addition to normal registration/login options.